heroku/heroku-labs-old/README.md

 ## WARNING

-The features added through labs are experimental and may change or be removed without notice.
+The features added through labs are experimental and will change and eventually be removed without notice.

 ## Installation